oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

      snapshot_descriptions.append(snapshot['Description'])
 ```

 Now we should filter this list of descriptions, extracting all AMI Ids found into a new list.
-Again since the shell is a python interperetor, we can just `import re` to do regex:
+Again since the shell is a Python interperetor, we can just `import re` to do regex:
 ```
 import re
 pattern = 'ami-[^ ]*'